dcog989/Goat-Palette-Generator/README.md

 ## Usage

-Either [open the HTML](https://rawcdn.githack.com/dcog989/GOAT-Palette-Generator/b3050b55c1a0c15e14264b67bbc3378ef8f116d2/Goat%20Palette%20Generator.html), or [download the files](https://github.com/dcog989/GOAT-Palette-Generator/archive/refs/heads/main.zip) to use it locally.
+Go to [Goat Palette Generator](https://dcog989.github.io/Goat-Palette-Generator/), or [download the files](https://github.com/dcog989/GOAT-Palette-Generator/archive/refs/heads/main.zip) to use it locally.